 Section 40-472.
 MAINTENANCE BY OWNER OF STORMWATER MANAGEMENT SYSTEMS PREDATING CURRENT GSMM.

-For any stormwater management systems approved and built based on requirements predating the current GSMM and that is not otherwise subject to an inspection and maintenance agreement, such stormwater management systems shall be maintained by the owner so that the stormwater management systems perform as they were originally designed.
+For any stormwater management systems approved and built based on requirements predating the current GSMM and that is not otherwise subject to an inspection and maintenance agreement with the City of Senoia, such stormwater management systems shall be maintained by the landowner so that the stormwater management systems perform as they were originally designed.

 Section 40-473.
 INSPECTION AND MAINTENANCE AGREEMENTS.

+Prior to the issuance of any permit for a land development activity requiring a stormwater management facility or practice hereunder and for which the City of Senoia requires ongoing maintenance, the applicant or owner of a private site must, unless an onsite stormwater management facility or practice is formally dedicated to and accepted by the City of Senoia, execute an inspection and maintenance agreement, and/or a conservation easement, if applicable, that shall be binding on all subsequent assignees of the site.
+The inspection and maintenance agreement, if applicable, must be approved by the city attorney prior to plan approval.

 The owner shall execute an inspection and maintenance agreement with the City of Senoia obligating the owner to inspect, clean, maintain, and repair the stormwater management system; including vegetation in the final BMP landscaping plan.
 The form of the inspection and maintenance agreement shall be the form provided by the City of Senoia.
 After the inspection and maintenance agreement has been signed by the owner and the City of Senoia, the owner shall promptly record such agreement at the owner’s cost in the property record for all parcel(s) that make up the site.
+A notation or legend on a plat or survey of the owner's intent to publicly dedicate drainage facilities to the City shall not suffice and dedication shall require formal presentment of a correctly drawn warranty deed, with current opinion of title from a competent real estate attorney acceptable to the City.

 The inspection and maintenance agreement shall identify by name or official title the person(s) serving as the point of contact for carrying out the owner’s obligations under the inspection and maintenance agreement.
 The owner shall update the point of contact from time to time as needed and upon request by the City of Senoia.
 Upon any sale or transfer of the site, the new owner shall notify the City of Senoia in writing within 30 days of the name or official title of new person(s) serving as the point of contact for the new owner.
 Any failure of an owner to keep the point of contact up to date shall, following 30 days’ notice, constitute a failure to maintain the stormwater management system.

 The inspection and maintenance agreement shall run with the land and bind all future successors-in-title of the site.
 If there is a future sale or transfer of only a portion of the site, then:

 The parties to such sale or transfer may enter into and record an assignment agreement designating the owner responsible for each portion of the site and associated obligations under the inspection and maintenance agreement.
 The parties shall record and provide written notice and a copy of such assignment agreement to the City of Senoia.